-Everyday life with kids will provide plenty of real life opportunities to use first aid skills.
-Every bike crash, skinned knee, burned finger, etc., provides a teaching moment.
+Everyday life with kids will provide plenty of real-life opportunities to use first aid skills.
+Every bike crash, skinned knee, burned finger, etc., provide a teaching moment.

 As you help your children with these “emergencies” verbally walk them through what you are doing.

 “First, I’m going to use this clean cloth to push on your knee–that will stop the bleeding.
 Now I am gently washing it out so no dirty bugs decide they like living there.
 Now I’m going to put a bandaid on to keep the blood in and the bugs out.“

 - It will help your kids stay calm if they are hurt and scared as they try to listen to your voice.

 - It allows you to model how to calmly care for someone who is injured (even if you are the one injured).

 - It provides a way to indirectly teach your children first aid skills without sitting them down and talking about various scary situations.